 Dive into the science behind terpenes and how these valuable compounds interact with the world through articles on research, products, and uses as they relate to terpenes both on the Terpenes and Testing blog and in our bi-monthly magazine editions.

-Terpenes are a very large and diverse class of organic compounds.
-They can be found in plants from around the world and even some insects.
-Each terpene generally has a very strong odor.
-These odors are meant to deter the plants or insects from herbivores.
+Terpenes are a very large and diverse class of organic compounds, found in plants and even some insects.
+Terpenes can have strong aromas meant to deter the plants or insects from herbivores.
 They can also attract the predators of the herbivores that eat the plant.
-Terpenes are actually the main component in resin.
-This is why they got their name from turpentine.

 Primary Terpenes Found in Cannabis